davidgundry/MathsForCS/_course/revision/maths-to-code.md

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script id="MathJax-script" src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

 ## Standard Deviation Example

 Here is my example code converting the standard deviation of a sample formula to code.
+This makes use of lambdas in Java which I would not expect you to be able to use in your first year!

 <p class="math">\( SD = \sqrt{\frac{\sum_{i=1}^{n}(x_i - \overline{x})^2}{n - 1}} \)</p>